Division rings for group algebras of virtually compact special groups and $3$-manifold groups

 \section{Division rings for \texorpdfstring{$3$}{3}-manifold groups}

 Manifolds are always assumed to be connected.
 The goal of this section is to prove the following embedding theorem.

 \begin{thm} Let $G$ be the fundamental group of an orientable $3$-manifold $M$, let $k$ be a division ring, and assume that $G$ is torsion-free.
-If $G$ is finitely generated, then $kG$ embeds into a division ring.
-If $G$ is locally indicable (and not necessarily finitely generated), then $kG$ embeds into a Hughes-free division ring. \end{thm}
+If $G$ is finitely generated, then any crossed product $k*G$ embeds into a division ring.
+If $G$ is locally indicable, any crossed product $k*G$ has a Hughes-free embedding. \end{thm}

 \begin{rem} \cref{thm:3mfld} remains true if we drop the assumption of orientability, though we will first prove the theorem as stated here in order to keep the exposition as straightforward as possible.
 In \cref{sec:appendix}, we will show how the methods used here can be extended to the non-orientable case by using the non-orientable versions of the Prime and JSJ Decomposition Theorems. \end{rem}